mehlbox/aapi/README.md

 # aapi
-This script is recording audio controlled by one simple switch on GPIO5
+This script is recording audio, controlled by one simple switch on GPIO5

 ## Usage
 - add ```/root/aapi/setup-rec.sh ``` to ```/etc/rc.local```